 Get exclusive member benefits & effect social change.
 Join Today

-Tenesmus is most often caused by one of a number of inflammatory bowel diseases (IBDs).
-An IBD causes long-term inflammation in all or some parts of your gastrointestinal (GI) tract or digestive tract.
+Any number of inflammatory bowel diseases (IBDs) can cause tenesmus.
+An IBD causes long-term inflammation in all or some parts of your gastrointestinal (GI) tract, or digestive tract.
 The most common forms of IBD are Crohn’s disease and ulcerative colitis.

 If you are struggling with tenesmus, there are a number of treatment options available.
 In most cases, your symptom can be relieved using home remedies.

-If diarrhea has caused your tenesmus, your doctor might treat your condition with antibiotics.
-Antibiotics are effective in fighting bacteria and parasites, but if a virus is the cause of your diarrhea antibiotics won’t be effective .
+If diarrhea has caused your tenesmus, your doctor might treat your condition with antibiotics, which are effective in fighting bacteria and parasites.
+If a virus is the cause of your diarrhea, antibiotics won’t be effective.
 Your doctor might take you off certain medications if they cause your diarrhea.

-If constipation led to your tenesmus, laxatives and medications that help add water to your stool might be an option for you.
+If constipation led to your tenesmus, laxatives and medications that help add water to your stool.
+These might be an option for you.
 In more severe cases, your doctor might break up the compacted stool manually.
-This is done by breaking up the stool using his or her finger.
+Your doctor will do this by breaking up the stool using their finger.